viniciius14/viniciius14/README.md

 # Hi there 👋 and welcome to my github profile :)
-I'm a final-year university student studying Computer Science and Engineering.<br/>
+I'm a final-year university student majoring in Computer Science and Engineering.<br/>
 I enjoy programming alot and I'm most interested in lower level languages.
 <br/>
 <br/>